Angina (angina pectoris)

 How is angina diagnosed?

-Chest pain has many potential causes, including problems with the muscle and bones in this area.
+Chest pain can have many causes, including problems with the muscle and bones in this area.

-The main method used to detect angina is an electrocardiogram (ECG).
-An ECG records the electrical signals in the heart at rest or under stress.
+The main method used to detect angina is an electrocardiogram (ECG), which records the electrical signals in the heart.
+This can be performed at rest or under strain.

-Tests that produce images of the heart, e.g., via ultrasound (echocardiogram), are also possible.
-In certain cases, additional tests may be required.
+Cardiac imaging is also sometimes used, for example in the form of an ultrasound (echocardiography).
+Additional investigations may sometimes also be required.
 The determining factors are age, the type of symptoms involved, and the presence or absence of additional diseases.

 • blood pressure measurement